dandelarge/webpack-noob-book/chapter-10.md

     - we can bundle our ./src folder into a ./public/bundle.js file
 - We added react
 - We combined transpilation with bundling in one step.
+- We added production optimization

 ### What do we need to do still?
-- we haven't done any optimizations on the production code yet. (no minimization, etc...)
+- dev server
 ## Scaffolding webpack

 ### installing